TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 ---------------------

 Assume we're writing a controller that renders a list of users.
-Those users are found using a UserRepository, so the repository service is a direct dependency of the controller service.
+Those users are found using a custom :php:`UserRepository`, so the repository service is a direct dependency of the controller service.
 A typical constructor dependency injection to resolve the dependency by the framework looks like this: